madhugilla/dataverseSample/README.md

    - Select the app registration you created earlier
    - Assign appropriate security roles (e.g., System Administrator for testing)
    - Click **Create**

-> **Note**: The application user needs appropriate security roles to perform CRUD operations on the entities you want to work with.

-## Dependencies

-- **Microsoft.PowerPlatform.Dataverse.Client** - Main SDK for Dataverse operations
-- **Microsoft.Extensions.Configuration.UserSecrets** - For secure configuration management

-## License

-This project is provided as a sample for educational purposes.